(UPDATED MARCH 2018) By Ben Southall, Winner of the ‘Best Job in the World’ and AdventureFree Brand Ambassador

 “Members of the public and commercial operators can request permission to operate their drones through their local Parks and Wildlife Office”.

-In short – there’s an administration process to follow, so just turning up to fly WA National Parks isn’t an option
+In short – there’s an administrative process to follow, so just turning up to fly WA National Parks isn’t an option

 In short – as of November 1st 2016, you cannot fly your drone in Tasmanian National Parks.

-Drones have been added to the list of remote-controlled aircraft that cannot be flown in a national park without a permit.
+Drones have been added to the list of remote-controlled aircraft that cannot be flown in a national park without a scientific research or commercial filming permit.

 “Flying a drone, or any remotely piloted aircraft, in a park presents a potential nuisance because they impact on the privacy and enjoyment of visitors, but they can also pose a very real hazard to native fauna.
 We have even had reports of drones disturbing nesting birds such as ospreys, which are a threatened species.
 If these birds are disturbed, they may not return to their nests, resulting in the death of their chicks”.

-You need to apply for a permit with the SA National Parks authority and if you decide to fly without one you’ll be fined at least $75
+You need to apply for a permit with the SA National Parks authority as part of your scientific research or commercial filming application.

 In short – you’re unlikely to be given permission so don’t bother.

-Drones are regarded as planes and there are rules about flying them in parks and reserves.
+Drones are regarded as aircraft and there are rules about flying them in Victorian National Park boundaries.
 You need to fill out an operations plan.

-If you’re planning of filming for research you’ll need a research permit.
+If you’re planning on filming for research you’ll need a research permit.
 If you’re planning to film an event you’ll need a events permit.
+If you launch without a permit there are fines of up to $3171.40.

 You’ll need a permit to fly a drone in the parks and reserves of the Northern Territory whether for private or commercial use but don’t let that put you off, it’s a relatively simple process.